-Discussion Question: How might any of the problems we have just discussed interfere with one's ability to deliver a compassionate and thorough death notification?
+Discussion Question: How might problems with one or more of these schemas affect one's ability to deliver a compassionate death notification?

-IV.
-Crime Victims and Medical Professionals

-- A. (OH 9) Research has taught us what victims want: - To be able to tell their story again and again - To have all their feelings accepted and to be believed - To be with others who have been through it (Wortman, 1985; Pennebaker & O'Heeron, 1984; Weinberg, 1985; Weiss, 1988).
+- V. Crime Victims and Law Enforcement Officers - A. (OH 15) Research has taught us what victims want: - To be able to tell their story again and again - To have all their feelings accepted and to be believed - To be with others who have been through it (Wortman, 1985; Pennebaker & O'Heeron, 1984; Weinberg, 1985; Weiss, 1988).

-B. (OH 10) Likewise, we know what victims don't want:
+(OH 16) Likewise, we know what victims don't want:

-- Encouragement to take medicine.

-- Being told not to think about it.

-- Being referred to support groups prematurely (If they selected you as their confidante, they want you to listen.).
+- Encouragement to take medicine. - Being told not to think about it. - Being referred to support groups too prematurely (If they selected you as their confidante, they want you to listen).
 (Wortman, 1985; Weinberg, 1985, Weiss, 1989).

-C. (OH 11) Are our needs as medical professionals much different?
+(OH 17) Are our needs as law enforcement professionals much different?

-Medical professionals can tend to put a protective barrier around ourselves to cope with the suffering we face every day--a way of staying "on top of it."
+Law enforcement officers tend to put a protective barrier around ourselves to cope with the trauma we face every day--a way of staying "tough."
+We don't talk to our families about our work because we are trying to protect them too.